-- ü Link Ratio Methods on Paid (or Development Factor Models) are a generalization of the Chain Ladder Method, based on the analysis of the cumulative payments along the years.
-This class of methods is based on the hypothesis that the settlement process is stable across the origin periods. - ü Link Ratio Methods on Incurred technically work as the previous ones but are based on incurred developments, i.e. the sum of cumulative paid and outstanding amounts.
+- Ü Development Factor Models on Paid are a generalization of the Chain Ladder Method, based on the analysis of the cumulative payments along the years.
+This class of methods is based on the hypothesis that the settlement process is stable across the origin periods. - ü Development Factor Models on Incurred technically work as the previous ones but are based on incurred developments, i.e. the sum of cumulative paid and outstanding amounts.